John McEnroe's Success and Achievements in Timeline

 1977: First Grand Slam Doubles Title

-In 1977, John McEnroe won his first Grand Slam doubles title, the French Open mixed doubles, with Mary Carillo.
+In 1977, John McEnroe won his first Grand Slam doubles title at the French Open mixed doubles with Mary Carillo.

-In 1978, John McEnroe won the NCAA singles title and led Stanford to an NCAA championship.
-Later in 1978, he joined the ATP tour and signed his first professional endorsement deal with Sergio Tacchini.
+In 1978, John McEnroe won the NCAA singles title while at Stanford University, leading his team to an NCAA championship.
+He subsequently joined the ATP tour and signed his first professional endorsement deal with Sergio Tacchini.
+He finished the year ranked No. 4.

 1978: Davis Cup Victory

-In 1978, John McEnroe won two singles rubbers in the Davis Cup final as the U.S. captured the Cup for the first time since 1972.
+In 1978, John McEnroe won two singles rubbers in the final as the U.S. captured the Davis Cup for the first time since 1972, beating Great Britain in the final.

-In 1979, John McEnroe and Peter Fleming won the Wimbledon men's doubles title, followed by the US Open doubles title.
-McEnroe also won the singles US Open title, his first major singles title.
+In 1979, John McEnroe and Peter Fleming won the Wimbledon men's doubles title, followed by a win in the US Open doubles.
+McEnroe also won the singles US Open title, his first major singles title, and the season-ending WCT Finals.
+He finished the year ranked No. 3.

 1979: Davis Cup Title

-In 1979, John McEnroe was part of the title-winning Davis Cup team.
+In 1979, John McEnroe was part of the U.S. team that won the Davis Cup.

-On March 3, 1980, John McEnroe became the top-ranked singles player in the world.
+On March 3, 1980, John McEnroe became the top-ranked singles player in the world for the first time.

 1981: Davis Cup Title

-In 1981, John McEnroe was part of the title-winning Davis Cup team.
+In 1981, John McEnroe was part of the U.S. team that won the Davis Cup.

-In 1982, John McEnroe achieved a 6-hour, 22-minute victory over Mats Wilander in the Davis Cup.
+In 1982, John McEnroe achieved a 6-hour, 22-minute victory over Mats Wilander in the Davis Cup, which at the time was the longest match in Davis Cup history.

 1982: Davis Cup Title

-In 1982, John McEnroe was part of the title-winning Davis Cup team.
+In 1982, John McEnroe was part of the U.S. team that won the Davis Cup.

 1983: Second Wimbledon Crown

 In 1983, John McEnroe won his second Wimbledon title, defeating Chris Lewis in straight sets.
-He also took the Masters Grand Prix title and finished the year-end as No. 1 ranking once again.
+He also reached the semifinals of the Australian Open and won the Masters Grand Prix title.

-In 1984, John McEnroe had his best season, compiling an 82–3 match record, winning 13 singles tournaments including Wimbledon and the US Open, and capturing the year-end No. 1 ranking.
+In 1984, John McEnroe had his best season, compiling an 82–3 match record and winning 13 singles tournaments, including Wimbledon and the US Open.
+He secured the year-end No. 1 ranking.

 In 1984, John McEnroe helped the U.S. win the World Team Cup, defeating Czechoslovakia in the final.

-In 1985, John McEnroe helped the U.S. win the World Team Cup, defeating Czechoslovakia in the final for the second year in a row.
+In 1985, John McEnroe helped the U.S. win the World Team Cup, defeating Czechoslovakia in the final.

-1988: Victory over Michael Chang at French Open
+1988: Victory over Michael Chang at the French Open

 1989: US Open Men's Doubles Title

-In 1989, John McEnroe won a fourth US Open men's doubles title with Mark Woodforde.
+In 1989, John McEnroe won his fourth US Open men's doubles title with Mark Woodforde.

-In 1991, John McEnroe won the last edition of the Volvo Tennis-Chicago tournament, defeating his brother Patrick in the final.
-He also won both of his singles rubbers in the quarterfinal Davis Cup tie with Spain.
+In 1991, John McEnroe won the last edition of the Volvo Tennis-Chicago tournament by defeating his brother Patrick in the final.

 November 1992: Paris Indoor Doubles Title